UKHO/docs/quality-assurance/test-policy.md

 Testing will be carried out at all stages of development of software and products.

-There are sub-policies that cover the Agile and Non-Agile methods as well as security, penetration, load and performance testing.
+There are sub-policies that cover the Agile and Non-Agile methods as well as security, penetration, and [performance testing](./performance-test-checklist.md).

 The test guidance within the ADGF provides guidance/support for all teams that will carry out testing across UKHO.